jkingportfolio/CI_PP3_Taco_Trailer/README.md

 - Covered in user stories: 1 & 13

-#### Hide users password inputs
+#### Hidden password inputs

-The hide users password inputs feature is used to replace the characters entered by the user when typing in password with '*'.
+The hidden password input feature is used to replace the characters entered by the user when typing in password with '*'.
 This will provide a level of security to the user and Admin.

 <details>
 <summary>Hidden password input image</summary>